phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m7-imxrt106x-evk.md

 ### Uploading Phoenix-RTOS loader (PLO) to the RAM

-In order to flash the disk image to the board, the bootloader (plo) image located in the `_boot` directory should be uploaded to the RAM using `psu` (Phoenix Serial Uploader) via `SDP` (Serial Download Protocol).
+In order to flash the disk image to the board, the bootloader (plo) image located in the `_boot` directory should be uploaded to the RAM using `psu` (Phoenix Serial Uploader) via SDP (Serial Download Protocol).

 NOTE: i.
 MX RT1064 should be set in Serial Download mode.
 Set the appropriate configuration of SW7 switch on i.MX RT1064 - EVK, which is `0001` as it is shown below.
-If the configuration was different you should restart the board after the change and open the serial port using picocom once again.
+If the configuration was different restart the board after the change and open the serial port using picocom once again.

   ![Image](../_static/images/quickstart/imxrt106x-serial-download.jpg)